infrahq/infra/docs/configuration.md

 ### Environment Variables

 Most configuration values can be configured through environment variables.
 Environment variables start with `INFRA`, e.g. `INFRA_CONFIG_FILE`.
-Environment variables have higher precendence than values found in configuration files.
+Environment variables have higher precedence than values found in configuration files.

 ### Command Line Parameters

-Most configuration values can be configured through command line paramters.
-Command line parameters have higher precendence than environment variables or configuration files.
+Most configuration values can be configured through command line parameters.
+Command line parameters have higher precedence than environment variables or configuration files.

 See [CLI Reference](./cli.md) for a complete list of support command line parameters.